zendframework/zend-mail/doc/book/read.md

 ## Using folders

 All storage adapters except POP3 support folders (also called *mailboxes*).
-The interface implemented by all aadapters supporting folders is called `Zend\Mail\Storage\Folder\FolderInterface`.
+The interface implemented by all adapters supporting folders is called `Zend\Mail\Storage\Folder\FolderInterface`.
 Each also supports an optional configuration parameter called `folder`, which is the folder selected after login.